gilesvangruisen/fetchnotes-todomvc/README.md

 You might notice that both collections (todos, persons) are in the same file.
 When I separated them, the app stopped working and threw an error, "Uncaught TypeError: Cannot read property '_listenerId' of undefined."
 This is something I'm working to understand and fix.

-This is my first time getting down and dirty with Backbone (I probably could have phrased that better.) so the code isn't exactly very clean or thorouhgly refactored.
+This is my first time getting down and dirty with Backbone.js (I probably could have phrased that better.) so the code isn't exactly very clean or thorouhgly refactored.
 E.g. I left in a bunch of console logs and comments that I used during development.

 ***

-I'm going to continue experimenting with Backbone to get a better understanding of the framework and its nuances.
+I'm going to continue experimenting with Backbone.js to get a better understanding of the framework and its nuances.

 # Thanks for you time!